limbo56/PlayerSettings/README.md

 # Player Settings
-A plugin which allows the creation of custom settings for players.

-Supports Spigot/Bukkit 1.8 - 1.14.2
+A plugin which allows the creation of custom in-game settings in Minecraft servers.
+Supports Spigot/Bukkit 1.8 - 1.14.2.

 ## Wiki
 The wiki contains a lot of information about the plugin